For Roman Catholics

 Orthodoxy also believes that all Orthodox bishops are the successors of Peter and that Rome’s pope cannot hold this status uniquely.

-What aren't the Catholic and Orthodox Churches united?
+Why aren't the Catholic and Orthodox Churches united?